dev-launchers/platform__dev-env/README.md

 ```

 # Running
-In the parent directory of this repo, run `platform__dev-env/run.sh`
+In the root directory of this repo, run `run.sh`.
+Tilt will automatically detect change in source and handle restarts.
+It also provides an UI to read logs from each container, and restart them at http://localhost:10350/.